 Once you’re caught and penalized for an being uninsured driver, it will reflect poorly on your driving record and you’re considered a high-risk driver when you’re going to apply for an auto insurance policy next.
 This essentially means you will not be considered for any low monthly premium.

-If you’re without a car for a period of time, see if you can be listed as a driver on a family member’s policy.
+If you’re without a car for some time, see if you can be listed as a driver on a family member’s policy.
 If you’re transitioning between two different cars or your car is out of commission due to repairs, you should still carry insurance on your old vehicle until your car is fully repaired.

 If you’re unable to pay your insurance premium, ask any of your friends or family members to front money.
-You can also sell any items or pay via credit cards.
-Alternatively, you could speak to your agent and reduce the coverage in order to save on your monthly premium and consider a lower rate.
+You can also sell any items or pay via credit card.
+Alternatively, you could speak to your agent and reduce the coverage to save on your monthly premium and consider a lower rate.

 What to Do if You Have a Lapse

-If your car insurance policy has lapsed for any reasons, you essentially have two options:
+If your car insurance policy has lapsed for any reason, you essentially have two options: